How to Write a Business Plan Cover Letter?

 [Investor’s Address]

 I am writing to request your investment in [Your Business Name].
-We are [brief overview of your business] and we believe that [Your Business Name] has great potential to be a valuable addition to your portfolio.
+We are [brief overview of your business] and believe that [Your Business Name] has great potential to be a valuable addition to your portfolio.

 [Mention your unique selling proposition]